Category Archives: British Royals

 On November 25, 1120, William Ætheling, Henry’s only legitimate son, was returning to England from Normandy when his ship hit a submerged rock, capsized, and sank.
 William Ætheling and many others drowned.
 See Unofficial Royalty: The Sinking of the White Ship and How It Affected the English Succession.

 King Henry I holds the record for the British monarch with the most illegitimate children, 25 or so illegitimate children, but the tragedy of the White Ship left him with only one legitimate child, his daughter Matilda.
 Henry’s nephews were the closest male heirs.
-In January of 1121 at Windsor Castle in Windsor, England, Henry married Adeliza of Louvain, hoping for sons, but the marriage remained childless.
+In January 1121 at Windsor Castle in Windsor, England, Henry married Adeliza of Louvain, hoping for sons, but the marriage remained childless.
 On Christmas Day of 1126, King Henry I of England gathered his nobles at Westminster where they swore to recognize Matilda and any future legitimate heir she might have as his successors.
 That plan did not work out.

 Upon hearing of Henry’s death, Stephen of Blois, one of Henry’s nephews, quickly crossed the English Channel from France, seized power, and was crowned King of England on December 22, 1135.
-This started the terrible civil war between Stephen and Matilda known as The Anarchy.
+This started the terrible civil war between Stephen and Henry I’s daughter Matilda known as The Anarchy.
 England did not see peace for eighteen years until Matilda’s son acceded to the throne as King Henry II of England in 1153.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.